Canonical decompositions for Poincar\'e duality pairs

-Our main result, Theorem \ref{mainresult}, is a description of the decomposition $\Gamma_{n,n+1}(G)$ for an orientable $PD(n+2)$ pair $(G,\mathcal{S})$, when $n\geq1$.
+Our main result, Theorem \ref{mainresult}, is a description of the decomposition $\Gamma_{n,n+1}(G)$, and its completion $\Gamma_{n,n+1}^{c}(G)$, for an orientable $PD(n+2)$ pair $(G,\partial G)$, when $n\geq1$.
 We leave the precise statement till later because it requires the introduction of a substantial amount of terminology.
 Some of the result is simply a restatement of our results from \cite{SS2}.
-But an important part of the result is that all the edge splittings of $\Gamma_{n,n+1}(G)$ are induced by essential annuli and tori in $(G,\mathcal{S})$, in a sense which we define in section \ref{essentialannuli} .
-This means that $\Gamma_{n,n+1}(G)$ is very closely analogous to the $JSJ$--decomposition of an orientable $3$--manifold for every value of $n\geq1$.
+But an important part of the result is that all the edge splittings of $\Gamma_{n,n+1}(G)$ are induced by essential annuli and tori in $(G,\partial G)$, in a sense which we define in section \ref{essentialannuli}.
+This means that, for each $n\geq1$, the decomposition $\Gamma_{n,n+1}(G)$ of $G$ is closely analogous to the $JSJ$--decomposition of an orientable $3$--manifold.